actionml/docs.actionml.com/install.md

  1. `cd /path/to/pio/source`
  2. `./make-distribution`

+     If you have installed a recent version of PIO in the past, copy the configuration for it.

+ 3. `cp old-pio/conf /path/to/pio`

 Make sure to install and configure all components using the methods described [here](https://github.com/actionml/cluster-setup/blob/master/readme.md).

 To test your installation run `pio status` to make sure pio is working.
 Also check with  to make sure HDFS and and Spark are running correctly since `pio status` does not check the running status of those services.